YUEZIWU/accel_tlnd/README.md

-# Fast Two-Level Network Design Model
+# Accelerated Two-Level Network Design Model

 ## Repository Structure

-This script processes geospatial data to design and evaluate a local network with two levels: low-voltage and medium voltage.
+This script processes geospatial data to design and evaluate a local network with two levels: low-voltage and medium-voltage.
 It inputs a geospatial file and outputs the network layout along with relevant metrics.

 ```
 fast_tlnd/